Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: 6-10

-Learning Outcomes: Acting, confidence, movement
+Learning Outcomes: Acting, confidence, movement.

-1. Make a circle out of chairs, with one chair in the middle
+1. Make a circle out of chairs, with one chair in the middle.

-2. The person in the middle says: “the monster calls all those people who have… (think of something that will apply to most of the children, for example blue eyes, bare feet, boys and so forth)”.
+2. The person in the middle says: “The monster calls all those people who have… (think of something that will apply to most of the children, for example blue eyes, bare feet, likes ice cream and so forth)”.

 3. The people who that call applies to have to get up and move seats.
 The person who is last to take a new seat is now in the middle.